-Occur the 2nd Wednesday of every month from 6:30 – 9:30 p.m. at the PC Community Church (Jan. – June) and Salt Lake County Building (July – Dec.)
+Occur the 2nd Wednesday of every month from 6:30 – 9:30 p.m. at the PC Community Church.

 If you have something you would like to discuss with the Board, please submit a request no later than the 1st Wednesday of the month to be added to the agenda.
-(The open portion of the meeting is from 7 – 7:30 p.m.)
+Lot owners are welcome to attend the open portion of the meeting starting at 6:30 PM.

 The annual meeting typically takes place on a Saturday in the summer—and is usually combined with a community clean-up and BBQ.
 Watch the website and our Facebook page for details.

 Any property owner can run for a seat on the LREPOA Board of Trustees.
 (One member per lot.)
 Board positions are voluntary three-year terms.
-The position requires attendance at monthly Board meetings (Park City and SLC locations), taking on extra projects and attending the annual clean-up/BBQ/meeting.
+The position requires attendance at monthly Board meetings, taking on extra projects and attending the annual clean-up/BBQ/meeting.

 New Board members are voted on by proxy and due at the annual meeting.

 Every lot gets a vote.
-Members who own more than one lot get more than one vote.
-(Current lots owned: ~315)
+Members who own more than one lot get one vote for each corresponding lot.
+(Current lots owned: ~326)